parrt/msds501/labs/hello.md

 $
 ```

 The `echo` command is analogous to the `print` command in Python code.

 Commands are terminated by hitting the return key.

 After executing the command, the prompt returns indicating you can type another command.

 ##  Interactive Python

+Now let's jump into an interactive Python shell.
+In the abstract, it's the same as the bash command shell that controls your computer.
+Both are programming languages; they just have different specialties.
+When we jump from the bash shell into Python's shell, it's like jumping across the border from France into Germany.
+We have to stop speaking French and start speaking German.
+(Or, keep speaking English if you're American because we're lazy and don't know any foreign languages. haha)

-From the `$` prompt, type `ipython` (or `python`) followed by return/newline:
+To enter the Python world, from the `$` prompt type `ipython` (or `python` if you prefer) followed by return/newline:

 ```bash
 $ ipython